Cookies & Cups > Recipes > Dessert > Cobblers and Crisps > Homemade Blueberry Cobbler

 • Lemon Zest.
 This can be optional, although I really like the slight tartness the zest gives the berries.

-• Flour/Baking Powder/Salt.
+• Dry Ingredients: All Purpose Flour, Baking Powder, and Salt.
 These dry ingredients are all essential in creating the biscuit topping.

 • Butter.
 Use cold butter in this recipe, as the topping is a lot like a biscuit.
 The cold butter will create a flakier biscuit!